automl/amltk/docs/guides/pipelines.md

     is we can [`build()`][amltk.pipeline.Component.build] into a useable object, i.e. the `RandomForestClassifier`.

-!!! hint "Transforming Config Values"
+!!! hint "Transforming Config Values at Build Time"

     Sometimes you'll have to apply some transform to a config before it can be passed to the `.item`, e.g. the `RandomForestClassifier` above.
 For examle, imagine you have: